chenandrewy/Prompts-to-Paper/README.md

 But I do know that if there are huge AI disruptions, then tech stocks will most likely benefit.
 So if anything bad happens to my human capital, I could at least partially hedge.
 Strangely, I hadn't heard about this concept before.

 I asked a friend if he would be interested in working on this paper.
-Unfortunately, he was busy with revision deadlines for the next month.
+Unfortunately, he was busy.
 So, I thought I should use AI to write the paper.
-It would be an elegant way to make my point.
-It would also hint at where the research process is going in this strange age of AI.

 ## Inspiration